 What you eat does have an impact on your mood.
-We regulate their meal intakes in order to keep their blood sugar at an optimal level.
-Individual food reactions need to be observed in order to identify problem area so that it can be eliminated from the diet.
+We regulate their meal intakes to keep their blood sugar at an optimal level.
+Individual food reactions need to be observed to identify problem area so that it can be eliminated from the diet.
 Reactive foods such as gluten, dairy, alcohol or sugars are taken off the diet to observe any changes in mood swings.
 On the other hand, foods that are high in protein are encouraged.

 Common conditions that lead to hormonal imbalance are puberty, pregnancy, PMS, menopause and much more.
 Some of the most common imbalances are thyroid deficiencies and adrenal hormone imbalance.
 However, it is important to note that treating these hormonal imbalances does not mean taking hormones; rather, this can be resolved naturally as well – with the help of herbal therapies, vitamins and minerals.

 In some instances, depression may be a response to certain stress factors.
 The concept of Naturopathy focuses on taking a wider and deeper look into the life of the patient to identify the body’s response to stressors in life or “triggers” and improve their coping strategies.

 The antidepressant medication works in a way to target specific neurotransmitters in the nervous systems – mostly serotonins.
 While these medications are sometimes effective, they are not without side-effects, some of which are permanent.
 With the help of Naturopathy therapies and practices, it is possible to affect and improve the neurotransmitters without the intake of antidepressants.

 If you or your loved one is experiencing symptoms of depression, please get in touch with us.
 We take pride in working closely with our patients, to provide them with the best and most effective care